 Type of Benefit Future Investment Modality Potential Beneficiaries benefit from a reduction in conflicts over forest use with local communities.
 Forest Governance and Management (Priority NCB) Contributes to sustainable forest management in ways that are not possible at present and represents a significant improvement in "business as usual" via the ACMA.
 Additionally, surveillance and patrolling will improve the capacity to protect the forests and apprehend those involved in illegal logging and other negative practices.
 ACMAs and FMCs will be better resourced than at present and this will enable a greater focus on existing degraded hot spots.
 However, for effective surveillance and patrolling it will be possible to achieve better coordination between policing forces (economic and criminal), forest rangers and FPD.
 All management entities that agree to participate in the ACMA and local communities.
 Improved Provincial Forest Management Service Forest-dependent communities are more involved in participatory forest assessments that include data collection and reporting to the Province and eventually to FORMIS.
 ER-P will provide the resources for this activity.
 All governmental institutions at the sub-national level (province, district and commune).
-Improved Land Tenure Regime (Priority NCB) Opportunities to (i) improve land tenure through newly established cooperatives; (ii) continued access to funding for LURCs established through the Plantation Revolving Find; (iii) improved forest tenure; and, (iv) contribution to resolution of boundary disputes.
-Existing GoV programs including the Plantation Revolving Fund and ER-P financing.
+(Priority NCB) established cooperatives; (ii) continued access to funding for LURCs established through the Plantation Revolving Existing GoV programs including the Plantation Revolving Fund and ER-P financing.
 All stakeholders participating in the ACMA.
-Participatory Land Use Planning (Priority NCB) Improved district land use planning because of the involvement in the planning processes of actual land users to contribute to climate-smart agriculture.
+Participatory Land Use Planning (Priority NCB)Improved district land use planning because of the involvement in the planning processes of actual land users to contribute to climate-smart agriculture.
 DONRE and DPC working in conjunction with the ACMA.
 All current and potential land users and especially villagers hitherto have made no input to the planning processes.